CNAME record: Details

-CNAME records are handled specially in the domain name system, and have several restrictions on their use.
+CNAME records are handled specially in the domain name system and have several restrictions on their use.
 When a DNS resolver encounters a CNAME record while looking for a regular resource record, it will restart the query using the canonical name instead of the original name.
-(If the resolver is specifically told to look for CNAME records, the canonical name (right-hand side) is returned, rather than restarting the query.)
+However, if the resolver is specifically told to look for CNAME records, the canonical name (right-hand side) is returned, rather than restarting the query.
 The canonical name that a CNAME record points to can be anywhere in the DNS, whether local or on a remote server in a different DNS zone.

-For example, if there is a DNS zone as follows:
+For example, consider a DNS zone as follows: